Monday, 5 December 2022

 MY LAYOUT

-Aphantasia is the inability to visualize
+Aphantasia is the inability to visualise

-mental images, that is, not being
+Mental images, that is, not being

 able to picture something in one's

-mind.
-Many people with aphantasia
+Mind.
+Many people with Aphantasia

 are also unable to recall sounds, smells

-or sensations of touch.
+Or sensations of touch.
 Some also

 report